 IT solutions, such as a Product Lifecycle Management (PLM) software, encompass all business departments to facilitate the information sharing from a marketing brief, through suppliers’ inputs to formulation, while minimizing human errors.

-Formulation challenge 2 – Allergens management
+#2 Food Formulation Development – Allergens management

 Formulators need to be careful when creating new recipes or products.
 There are two main parts about allergens management.
 Firstly, they need to follow specific requirements which define the allergens prohibited, for instance if the product needs to be dairy-free or nut-free.
 On the other hand, if there is no specific requirement, it is still important to accurately determine and declare the allergens present in the final product.